snipeso/LAT/README.md

 while block running, present circle with pos randomly determined circle diameter gets reduced as a % of timer and total timer time, freezes and turns green if caught in time

+## Todo

+- fix visuals
+- include audio
+- add to pvt

+### Eventual TODOs

+- Provide results
+- check that the task is as described in paper

-# How to make it executable:
+## How to make it executable

 1. make sure there is the file exp-hemiPVT
 2. run `code ~/.bashrc` in terminal